What is a Reverse Mortgage Loan?

 Interest paid on a reverse mortgage can't be deducted from your annual tax return until the loan is paid off.

-As home equity is used, fewer assets are available to leave to your heirs.
+As home equity is used, fewer assets can be left to your heirs.

 Is There an Alternative to a Reverse Mortgage?

-Depending on what your needs are, the following loans might be suitable alternatives to a reverse mortgage.
+The following loans might be suitable alternatives to a reverse mortgage, depending on your needs.

-If you don't need to borrow the full equity from your home, you can opt for a personal loan, a HELOC (home equity line of credit), or a home equity loan.
+If you don't need to borrow the total equity from your home, you can opt for a personal loan, a HELOC (home equity line of credit), or a home equity loan.

 Personal Loans

-Generally, APRs tend to be a bit higher for personal loans than a traditional mortgage.
+Generally, APRs are slightly higher for personal loans than a traditional mortgage.

-You'll need to make sure you have great credit to qualify for the best rates.
+You must ensure you have excellent credit to qualify for the best rates.

 HELOC

-HELOCs are a very popular choice for many homeowners who either need to pay off debts, want to renovate their home or finance a big purchase (such as a downpayment for another home) or project.
+HELOCs are a trendy choice for many homeowners who need to pay off debts, want to renovate their home or finance a big purchase (such as a downpayment for another home) or project.

 The line of credit given to the borrower is put against the equity already put into the home.